 We believe in open access and the free-flow of information.
-The Conversation is a free resource: free to read (we’ll never go behind a paywall), and free to share or republish under Creative Commons licensing.
-All you need to do is follow our simple guidelines.
-We also provide indispensable media resource: providing free content, ideas and talent to follow up for press, web, radio or TV.
+The Conversation is free to read (we’ll never go behind a paywall), and our content is free to share or republish under a Creative Commons CC-BY-ND licence – just follow our simple republishing guidelines.
+Our articles are syndicated by PA Media and Reuters news agencies to other media, and are republished by thousands of other outlets worldwide.

-Our newsroom is based in London, but our team is part of a global newsroom able to share content across sites and around the world.
-The Conversation UK is owned by The Conversation Trust (UK) Limited and is a not for profit educational entity.
+Our newsroom is based in London, with editors also located in Scotland, Wales, and around England.
+But our team is part of a global newsroom able to share content across The Conversation’s international editions and around the world to an audience of millions.